TykTechnologies/tyk-docs-hugo/tyk-docs/content/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack.md

 #### Other Configurations

-Other [Enterprise Portal configurations]({{<ref "tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/configuration">}}) can be set by using environment variables with `extraEnvs` fields, e.g.:
+Other [Enterprise Developer Portal configurations]({{<ref "tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/configuration">}}) can be set by using environment variables with `extraEnvs` fields, e.g.:

 ```yaml
 tyk-dev-portal: